Brielle Biermann Goes Braless As She Pops Out Of Sexy Little Crop Top

 Brielle Biermann definitely knows how to turn heads on social media.

-Last week, the Don’t Be Tardy star took to her Instagram account to share tons of bikini-clad photos from her trip to Turks and Caicos with her mother and siblings.
-Now, she’s back home in Atlanta but is still delighting her fans with a sexy photo from time to time.
-Late last week, the reality star shared a post to promote a weight loss drink in a sexy little outfit.
+Last week, the Don’t Be Tardy star took to her Instagram account to share tons of bikini-clad photos from her trip to the Turks and Caicos with her mother and her siblings.
+Now, she’s back home in Atlanta, but is still delighting her fans with a sexy photo from time to time.
+Late last week, the reality star shared a post to promote a weight-loss drink while wearing a sexy little outfit.

-In the photo, Biermann holds up a green box that contains the Body Boom weight loss supplement.
+In the photo, Biermann holds up a green box that contains the Body Boom weight-loss supplement.
 But it wasn’t really the product that had fans talking — it was the sultry outfit that she was wearing.
-In the image, Brielle wears her long, blonde locks down and curled and makes a kissy face as she looks into the camera.
+In the image, Brielle wears her long blonde locks down and curled, and puts on a coy pout as she looks into the camera.

-The stunner appears to be braless in a nude-colored crop top that she spills out of the top of.
-Biermann’s toned abs are also on display in the image as she pairs the look with a pair of black, high-waisted leggings that show off her tiny waist.
-Since the post has gone live, it has already earned Biermann a ton of attention with over 22,000 likes in addition to 480 plus comments.
+The stunner appears to be braless as pictured in a nude-colored crop top, one that she spills out of.
+Biermann’s toned abs are also on display in the image, and she pairs the look with a pair of black high-waisted leggings which showcase her tiny waist.
+Since the post has gone live, it has already earned Biermann a ton of attention — garnering over 22,000 likes in addition to 480-plus comments.

 View this post on Instagram